rapid7/insightappsec-azure-devops-extension/README.md

 3. Select `+ New service connection`

-4. Select InsightAppSec as the type
+4. Select Rapid7 InsightAppSec as the type

-5. Enter the connection name, endpoint URL, and API key accordingly
+5. Enter the connection name, InsightAppSec region, and API key accordingly

 6. Save the connection and ensure it appears in the list of service connections for that project